 Stephanie Person

-Stephanie Person is the first black female professional skateboarder and her contributions throughout the 1980s are legendary.
-Back in the day, Stephanie was acknowledged in the zine Ladies Skateworld by…
+Stephanie Person is the first Black female professional skateboarder and her contributions throughout the 1980s are legendary.
+Skateboarding has always appealed to youth regardless of race or gender (see: Cheryl…

 Vicky Voughn

-Vicky Voughn is currently a mystery, possibly spelled “Vicki” and short for Victoria.
-All I know is that she appeared in April 1989 to compete in the mini-ramp contest in…
+Vicky Voughn is currently a mystery, possibly spelled “Vicki.”
+All I know is that she appeared in April 1989 to compete in the mini-ramp contest in Tempe, Arizona and was…

 Kate the Skate